RongzhengWang/GraphTool-Instruction/README.md

 - `GTools Data`:
   GTools is a combination of all utilized Instruction-tuning data that contain three subtasks: *graph extraction, tool name identification and tool parameter extraction*.
-You can download by [all_graph_data.pt]() and put it at [[./GraphTool-Instruction/graph_data]](./GraphTool-Instruction/data)
+You can download by [Dataset](https://huggingface.co/GraphTool/GraphTool-Instruction/tree/main) and put it at path [GTools/Train](.).

 <span id='Self-Supervised Instruction Tuning'/>